kkornakiewicz/hello/content/posts/daylight-saving.md

 tags: ["elm", "data-visualisation"]
 ---

-_Although mobile should works too, please view this post on a desktop for better experience._
+_Although mobile should works too, for better experience please view this post on a desktop._

 ---

-A few months ago European Parliament has voted to end magical practice of "daylight saving time".
-I created a simple visualisation of how susnet and sunrise time will differ depending on which timezone Poland will decide to keep.
+A few months ago the European Parliament has voted to end magical practice of "daylight saving time".
+Poland is not a country big enough to really need more than one timezone, although outskirts can have up to one hour of a difference between their sunsets and sunrises.
+I created a simple visualisation of how susnet and sunrise time will differ depending on which timezone Poland (or our goverment) will decide to keep.
 [TODO]

 Here is a map:
 {{< elm-app name="sunset">}}